Coded mark inversion

 In telecommunication, coded mark inversion (CMI) is a non-return-to-zero (NRZ) line code.
 It encodes zero bits as a half bit time of zero followed by a half bit time of one, and while one bits are encoded as a full bit time of a constant level.
 The level used for one bits alternates each time one is coded.

 This is vaguely reminiscent of, but quite different from, Miller encoding, which also uses half-bit and full-bit pulses, but additionally uses the half-one/half-zero combination and arranges them so that the signal always spends at least a full bit time at a particular level before transitioning again.

 CMI doubles the bitstream frequency, when compared to its simple NRZ equivalent, but allows easy and reliable clock recovery.

+The CMI patent was filed in 1979 with a priority date of July 27, 1978.
+It is similar to the Quick CUTS scheme published by Bob Cottis and Mike Blandford in the Amateur Computer Club newsletter in August 1978.